DocRace/pinnect-gamemap/README.md

 # Pinnect
 Game-map collaboration, all for gammers.
-Pinnect is a visionary platform designed to revolutionize collaborative storytelling within the Solana ecosystem.
+Pinnect is a visionary platform designed to revolutionize collaborative storytelling within the Ethereum ecosystem.
 With a seamless blend of interactive map exploration, tag management, and relationship visualization, Pinnect empowers users to co-create immersive narratives and gaming experiences like never before.
 ![Pinnect.001.png](/images/Pinnect.001.png)
 ## Track: Layer 2 Application
 Deck: https://docsend.com/view/zkpsurvwxkq9pq98